 Lightroom Mobile version is available on both Android and iPhone.
 The downloading process is just like any other app.
 All you have to do is go to the app store and download it.

 Is Adobe Lightroom mobile free?
 Yes, the app is free to download and use.
 The only caveat is that you’ll need an Adobe Creative Cloud account to use all of Lightroom Mobile’s features.
-If you already have a Creative Cloud account, all you have to do is sign in.
-You don’t have to pay to unlock the editing tools.
+If you already have a Creative Cloud subscription, all you have to do is sign in.
+In this way, you don’t have to pay to unlock the editing tools.
 Otherwise, some features will remain paid functions.

 As a paid Creative Cloud subscriber you’ll get mobile access to selective edit tools and the ability to edit raw files.
 You can also sync your mobile app to any version of Lightroom.